about the steps we are taking to enhance safety in response to COVID-19.

 Among travelers who covet spectacular natural scenery, New Zealand is legendary.
-We focus on the South Island, whose rugged coastline encompasses a land of topographic extremes, from seaside rain forests and deep blue lakes to jagged peaks, active glaciers and icy fjords.
-On this dramatic itinerary that winds from alpine heights to Pacific shores, we are immersed in nature at its showiest.
-Within these diverse landscapes, we find intriguing and rare creatures such as Fiordland crested penguins and brown kiwis.
-We also experience the hospitable human side of New Zealand, equally renowned.
-We'll meet sheep farmers, learn about Maori culture, and find a bit of Scottish heritage in the South Pacific.
+Our focus is the South Island, a land of topographic extremes, from seaside rain forests and sapphire lakes to ice-crowned peaks, active glaciers and frigid fjords.
+On a dramatic itinerary that winds from alpine heights to Pacific shores, we are immersed in nature at its showiest.
+Explore mountains and lush gorges in Fiordland National Park, hike on remote Mou Waho Island in Lake Wanaka, and walk among towering ferns to wild Monro Beach.
+Within these diverse landscapes, we find rare and intriguing creatures such as the flightless buff weka, yellow-eyed penguins and the famous brown kiwi.
+We also experience the hospitality New Zealanders are renowned for we meet sheep farmers, learn about Maori culture, and find a bit of Scottish heritage in the South Pacific.

-Diverse Nature AdventuresFrom secluded wilderness ecolodges, search for wildlife on guided rain forest hikes, paddle a mountain lake, and stargaze under some of Earth's darkest skies
+Remote and Intimate EcolodgesFrom secluded ecolodges, search for rare birds on rain forest hikes, paddle a mountain lake, and stargaze in a Dark Sky Reserve

-Private Milford Sound CruiseAboard a private charter, cruise fabled Milford Sound, where mists weave through fjords carved by glaciers and waterfalls plummet in silver ribbons from steep peaks above
+Private Milford Sound CruiseAboard a chartered boat, cruise the glacial-carved fjords of Milford Sound, where waterfalls plummet in silver ribbons from on high

 See More of Natural New Zealand, Farther off the Standard Track